FeJozsi/ddg/src/test/README.md

 Currently, it exclusively serves the test_dg_input_read module, which tests the src\main\dg_standard_input module.
-In this test, the information describing a Directed Disjunctive Graph is an object of dg_standard_input.InputTextFile class.
-This object meets the requirements of the DgInpSource abstract base class defined in the src\main\dg_standard_input module.
+The information describing a Directed Disjunctive Graph must be a real object of a subclass of DgInpSource abstract base class (ABC).
+The instances of test_dg_input_read.DgInpSource class meet the requirements of the DgInpSource abstract base class defined in the src\main\dg_standard_input module.